rubfiber/Java-NeuralNetwork/README.md

 If the network is outputting wrong answers consistently after training, then you may need to update the learningRate variable within the train() method.
 # Known bugs and issues

-- There is currently an issue with bias updating when training that makes the network give an incorrect output.
+- There is currently an issue with weights exploding when training that makes the network give an incorrect output.
 Giving the same network different input data also results in a prediction extremely similar to the first.
 This is likely an error in updating deltas, but I'm not sure.
 - Pretty inefficient